zcstarr/modelcontextprotocol/docs/specification/draft/basic/messages.md

 ## Notifications

 Notifications are sent from the client to the server or vice versa.
-They do not expect a response.
+The receiver **MUST NOT** send a response.

 ```typescript
 {